JWString/serve-sqlite/README.md

 ```

 The last example will start a server that binds to ports automatically.
 To specify ports, use the `--http` or `--https` options.

+Note: this tool is intended for personal and development use.
+As of version 0.1.0 CORS is enabled by default to make this easier.
+To disable cors, use the `--no-cors` option.